tassaron/wild-eights/README.md

 * python_dotenv

 # Development
+1. Install dependencies needed to compile uWSGI: `apt install build-essential gcc python3-dev`
 1. Make a Python virtual environment.
-2. `pip install flask uwsgi python_dotenv`
+1. `pip install flask uwsgi python_dotenv`
-3. `./uwsgi.sh` for testing multiprocess, `flask run` if you want `print()` to work
+1. `./uwsgi.sh` for testing multiprocess, `flask run` if you want `print()` to work

 # Production
+1. Do first 3 development steps.
+1. Make user for the app `adduser --system --home /srv/website website`
 1. Copy `app.service` into `/etc/systemd/system/`
-2. The systemd service will run `uwsgi --ini uwsgi.ini`
+    - This systemd service will run `uwsgi --ini uwsgi.ini`
-3. Edit `website.nginx` as needed.
+1. Edit `website.nginx` as needed.
 Certbot can create HTTPS config automatically

 # Graphics Attribution
 * The card graphics, `/static/assets/cards.png` are in the public domain.
 They were created by GreyWyvern.